zmoazeni/sqew/README.md

 * You don't need to split workers across multiple machines.
 * You don't want to manage multiple background worker processes, but you do want multiple jobs to run concurrently.
+* You don't want to manage an external service like Redis or Mongo to store the queue.
 * You don't want to worry about threading issues.
 * You don't want to worry about long running processes memory leaking.
 * You don't care about the enqueueing or job forking performance.